 Texture can work wonders in adding depth and personality to the nursery.
 Look for a textured rug to lay by the crib and layer it with a smaller fur rug.
 When shopping for clothes or toy hampers, woven baskets are a great way of bringing in texture.
 Consider soft patterns for the drapes and crib bedding.

 — Dendor Fine Homes (@DendorFineHomes) March 3, 2016

 3. Pull it all together with wall decor:

 Wall decals and framed art are a budget-friendly way of infusing character into the nursery.
 Choose gender neutral decals like polka dots, stripes, stars or animals.
 Use decals on one wall to avoid going overboard.
 For the rest of the room, collect a range of pictures that can be framed and used.
-Framed pictures are an easy way of introducing a theme and can later be easily replaced to match the personality of your baby girl or boy.
+Framed art is an easy way of introducing a theme and can later be easily replaced to match the personality of your baby girl or boy.
 You can also consider hanging a couple of family photographs to add a personal touch to the nursery.